-ArtSpace is embarking on 19 years of artistic service centered in the Shaw neighborhood.
-We have been committed to providing an affordable avenue for artists of all ages, backgrounds and skill levels to express themselves, share and gather skills, create economic opportunities and find common ground.
+Now in its 20th year of artistic service, ArtSpace has been committed to providing an affordable avenue for artists of all ages, backgrounds and skill levels to express themselves, share and gather skills, create economic opportunities and find common ground.
 ArtSpace needs you - the ripples that undulate from this creative space with curiosity, healing, and connection.
-Your financial contributions allows us to make sure art opportunities respond and are accessible to you and your neighbors.
-Here are three ArtSpace voices from 2017 that your financial contribution created significant value:
+Your financial contributions will ensure art opportunities are accessible to you and your neighbors to create more stories like the ones you will read below.

 Madison, age 8

 During our Sunday December Open Studio our 9 year old neighbor, Madison (Maddie), was busy making an ornament.
 We started talking about gifts and she shared what she likes to give, "My gift is my personality."
 She and her "PopPop" have an incredible bond as you can see in this photo their presence light up our space.

 Stephanie Echeveste, Creator of Cocktails+Craft

 I rekindled my love for creating @dc.artspace during a time when I needed it most.
 A few years ago I found their weekly weaving class through a google search and was ecstatic that I could afford it on my limited budget.
 I have since been supported by their community through career and life changes and even partnered with them to host a @cocktailsandcraft workshop with guest teacher @tallerdoscoyotes.
 This is an art space that truly welcomes everyone with open arts, regardless of your income level, color of skin, or sexual orientation.